tocco/tocco-docs/framework/configuration/acl.rst

 entity
 ^^^^^^

-This domain controls the read and write access to persisted entities and provides the ``access`` permission.
+This domain controls the read and write access to persisted entities and provides the ``access`` and ``delete`` permissions.
-The ``access`` permission takes an optional parameter to specify whether the rule tagets read or write permission.
+The ``access`` permission takes an optional parameter to specify whether the rule targets read or write permission.
 If no parameter is given both read and write permissions are affected.

 For example this rule affects the write operation only: